What is fading puppy syndrome?

 "Puppies should not be allowed to become chilled."

 Puppies should not be allowed to become chilled.
-During the first four days of life the environmental temperature where the puppies are kept should be maintained at 85 -90°F (29.5-32°C).
+During the first four days of life the environmental temperature where the puppies are kept should be maintained at 85-90°F (29.5-32°C).
 The temperature may then be gradually decreased to approximately 80°F (26.7°C) by the seventh to tenth day.
 It is not necessary to heat the whole room to these temperatures.
-Heating over the whelping box with the aid of a heat lamp is usually all that is necessary.
+Providing heat over the whelping box with the aid of a heat lamp is usually all that is necessary.

 If bacterial septicemia develops, antibiotics may benefit the puppy, but strict hygiene and good management procedures are also critical.
 Your veterinarian will discuss proper care and cleaning of the puppies and their environment.

 If you are at all worried that you may have a sick puppy, do not hesitate to contact your veterinarian.
 If you have a puppy that dies, a necropsy (autopsy) should be performed to determine the cause of death.
 This may help you prevent other puppies from dying from the same cause.